 Dial-up won't cut it if you've got a high-tech household with several devices which need to stream media, but it does still have a few applications for those seeking cheap home internet service.
 You might be able to get away with this affordable service if:

-- You only use your connection for email and light Googling
+- You only use your internet connection for email and light Googling

 - You only have one or two computers and don't need to be online simultaneously